app-net-interface/awi-catalyst-sdwan-operator/README.md

-# kube-awi
+# catalyst-sdwan-operator
 Cisco k8s operator and controller implementation for Application WAN Interface (AWI)

-The kube-awi allows using k8s custom resources to interact with AWI project.
+The catalyst-sdwan-operator allows using k8s custom resources to interact with AWI project.

 ## Overview

-With kube-awi installed on the k8s cluster, the following actions can be done:
+With catalyst-sdwan-operator installed on the k8s cluster, the following actions can be done:

 * creating requests to awi with `kubectl apply`
 * getting information about instances, network domains etc. with `kubectl get`

-Installation of kube-awi on the k8s cluster involves creating Custom Resource Definitions, namely:
+Installation of catalyst-sdwan-operator on the k8s cluster involves creating Custom Resource Definitions, namely:

 * instances.awi.app-net-interface.io